I may not know you, but God does.

 1 Peter 1:2 CEV God the Father decided to choose you as his people, and his Spirit has made you holy.
 You have obeyed Jesus Christ and are sprinkled with his blood.
 I pray that God will be kind to you and will keep on giving you peace!

 1 Peter 1:2 NIV (the strangers scattered) who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, to be obedient to Jesus Christ and sprinkled with his blood: Grace and peace be yours in abundance.
 [Italics mine]

-I spent a tremendous amount of time growing up inside a church building, and that is not necessarily a bad thing.
-I have the prophet Samuel, whom I just love, as an example of someone who spent their life growing up inside the temple.
-(Who couldn’t love a godly man who could swing a sword.)
-Sadly though, church also had its share of mean people, and they seriously scarred me.
-Add to that the teachings I encountered, later in life, in which they conveyed that God demonstrates his love based upon how much money you have.
+I spent a tremendous amount of time growing up inside a church building; that is not necessarily a bad thing.
+Sadly though, the church also had its share of mean people, and they seriously scarred me; add to that, the teachings I encountered, later in life, in which they conveyed that God demonstrates his love based upon how much money you have.
 Oh brother!

 “..through the sanctification of the spirit.”

 Peter explained this himself, but studying these concepts out can do you a world of good.
 These elect, are so not because of noble birth, the amount of money they have, or election by popular vote, but because God chose them.
 There was nothing about them that is any better that you.
 The apostle Paul in the eighth chapter of his letter to the Romans tells us this.
 Paul also said in Romans 5:8 .. “that while we were yet sinners Christ died for us.”
 God put himself upon that cross at a time when there was NO ONE worthy.
 We are all on the same playing field.